 Luminati is the world’s biggest provider of proxy servers in 2019.
 The company boasts a very impressive network of over 35 million residential IP addresses spread strategically across major cities around the globe.
 Luminati takes great pride from the fact that it offers an ethical proxy network that serves a large amount of Fortune 500 enterprises.
 The company offers a very simple set up process that allows users to install the service and connect to any of its servers in mere minutes.
 But that’s not all, it also allows unlimited concurrent sessions and access to their own open-sourced proxy manager that provides users with an unlimited amount of ports, all this for free.

 As if that wasn’t appealing enough already, you can get $250 free at Luminati on your first deposit when you purchase a package of residential proxies.
 The discount can only be applied once per account and essentially gives you 50% off if you’re going for the Starter plan.
-In order to take advantage of the offer, all you need to do is make a deposit of at least $250 on your first purchase and you will receive another $250 on the house.
+In order to take advantage of the offer, you’ll need to reach out to a Luminati representative via Skype, WhatsApp or one of the many other channels and provide a brief explanation regarding your use case.
+You’ll then need to fill out a KYC (Know Your Customer) form, which is part of the usual sign up process.
+Once you complete those steps, all you need to do is make a deposit of at least $250 on your first purchase and you will receive another $250 on the house.
 In addition, Luminati also offers a very generous 7-day free trial to all registered companies.

 One of the main reasons why Luminati managed to become so successful is because the company uses a very ingenious strategy to secure residential IPs directly from homeowners.
 By using Luminati’s SDK, developers are able to monetize their apps while expanding the proxies network.
 Your resources are shared with Luminati and by doing so, your IP becomes part of the company’s network.
 This system ensures that Luminati’s pool of IPs come from actual homeowners, which makes them a lot more unlikely to be blocked or blacklisted.